 Eligibility for HERR

 Eligible persons must be the documented homeowner of the dwelling where the heating equipment is in need of repair or replacement and have both owned and resided in the dwelling for the 12 months preceding the month of application.
-Eligibility must be determined and approved by the Department of Health and Human Services prior to any work being done on the heating equipment.
+Eligibility must be determined and approved by the Department of Mental Hygiene and Social Services prior to any work being done on the heating equipment.

 Clean and Tune